10 design things to do through 2019!

 3) Through a Different Lens: Stanley Kubrick Photographs

-It's no surprise that Stanley Kubrick (1928-1999), director of such iconic films as Dr. Strangelove, 2001: Space Odessy, Clockwork Orange, and The Shining (to name a few) led a creative life before his big screen success.
+It's no surprise that Stanley Kubrick (1928-1999), director of such iconic films as Dr. Strangelove, 2001: A Space Odyssey, A Clockwork Orange, and The Shining led a creative life before his big screen success.
 In 1945, while still a teenager, Kubrick was already scouting human-interest stories for Look magazine.
 He captured the gritty and the glamorous - ordinary life in the streets, nightclubs, and sporting venues of his native New York.
 Through a Different Lens: Stanley Kubrick Photographs is organized by the Museum of the City of New York, drawn from its Look magazine archive, which explores this early and influential work from Kubrick’s formative years.
-This display of stills by the precocious talent shows, says the museum, how Kubrick was an “acute observer of human interactions and to tell stories through images in dynamic sequences.”
+This display of stills by the precocious talent reveals, the museum says, how Kubrick was an “acute observer of human interactions [who told] stories through images in dynamic sequences.”

 When: Ongoing through March 8, 2020